Woman outside, jawline, healthy skin, collagen skin, radiant, glowing skin

 What is collagen?

 Collagen is the most abundant protein in the human body.
-Your body uses it to make connective tissue, which is a major component of bone, skin, muscles, tendons and cartilage.1
+It collagen contains 19 amino acids, and a unique spectrum of conditionally essential amino acids that our body needs to make connective tissue, which is a major component of bone, skin, muscles, tendons and cartilage.1

 Your body naturally produces collagen.
 But unfortunately, humans gradually produce less collagen as we age—by the age of 40, our bodies lose roughly one percent of their collagen reserves per year.
 Women in menopause, smokers, heavy alcohol drinkers and those who’ve had excessive sun exposure or a lack of sleep and exercise are even worse off as research suggests they may experience an accelerated loss.
 A lack of collagen can lead to wrinkles, stiff joints, osteoarthritis and a reduction in cartilage and muscle mass.
 2